EloquentBits/pikesquares/README.md

 ## Philosophy
 ⚔︎⛊ Named after a [military tactical formation](https://en.wikipedia.org/wiki/Pike_square), where 10 rows of soldiers organized in 10 columns wielded pikes ♠️, the tool takes inspiration from the same disciplined structure.

 ⚔︎⛊ In the chaos of battle, discipline wins wars.
 We've fought through the confusion of virtual environments, tangled runtimes, and the endless struggle of reviving old projects.
-From that battlefield, `pikesquares` was forged.
+From that battlefield, `PikeSquares` was forged.

 ⚔︎⛊  No more disorder.
-No more wasted time. `pikesquares` stands as your formation—building, deploying, running, and scaling your application with zero configuration.
+No more wasted time. `PikeSquares` stands as your formation—building, deploying, running, and scaling your application with zero configuration.

 ⚔︎⛊ We believe in open source—software should be free and accessible, not locked behind monopolistic SaaS models.

-⚔︎⛊ Strength lies in simplicity. `pikesquares` is a single, lightweight binary—small, compact, and battle-ready.
+⚔︎⛊ Strength lies in simplicity. `PikeSquares` is a single, lightweight binary—small, compact, and battle-ready.
 No bloat, no excess, just raw efficiency.

-⚔︎⛊ We are disciplined and precise.`pikesquares` won't overrun your system, clutter your directories, or disrupt your workflow.
+⚔︎⛊ We are disciplined and precise.`PikeSquares` won't overrun your system, clutter your directories, or disrupt your workflow.
 It strikes with accuracy, leaving no unnecessary trace.

 ⚔︎⛊ We fight in the terminal.
 The command line is our battlefield, where every move is deliberate, every action clear.
 Power comes from understanding what’s happening under the hood.